 You can make a difference

-Play your part in helping preserve, protect and rejuvenate Australia’s native wildlife and habitat.
 The Bachelor of Environmental Science and Management at Charles Sturt University puts you at the cutting edge of conservation.
-And with hands-on experience throughout the course, you’ll get to put your learning into practice on professional work placements.
+Plus, with hands-on experience throughout the course, you’ll get to put your learning into practice on professional work placements.
 Perhaps even with koalas!